Blog

 Best For

-Clear, predictable relationships (inventory, finance, e-commerce)
+Clear, steady links (inventory, finance, e-commerce)

-Diverse data types, massive scale, rapidly changing requirements
+Mixed data types, massive scale, fast-changing needs

 Eventual consistency, may not suit real-time stock counts

-Excels at horizontal scaling (distributing across servers)
+Built for horizontal scaling (spreading across servers)

 Best Example